Pacific Wrecks

 Aircraft History

-Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
+Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructors Number 422-8352.
 This aircraft was one of the last Lightnings built.
-Converted from a model P-38L-5-LO Lightning into a model P-38M-6-LO night fighter with radar, an elevated rear seat and extended rear canopy for a second crew member.
-Delivered to the U.S. Army.
-On December 29, 1945, assigned to RFC at Kingman Airfield.
+Delivered to the U.S. Army Air Force (USAAF) as P-38L-5-LO Lightning 44-53097.
+Converted into a model P-38M-6-LO Lightning night fighter with radar, an elevated rear seat and extended rear canopy for a second crew member.
+On December 29, 1945 at Kingman Army Airfield and assigned to Reconstruction Finance Corporation (RFC) and offered for sale.

 Postwar